 – line color light blue

 I also formatted the team name data label to be bold and light blue:

-While you’re at it, select the gridlines by clicking on one of them and delete them since they’re just cluttering up and confusing in this chart.
+While you’re at it, select the gridlines by clicking on one of them and deleting them since they’re just cluttering up and confusing in this chart.

 12. Adding the dynamic line element.

-Above your chart (or nearby), create a drop-down menu which allows the user to select a team, as follows:
+Above your chart (or nearby), create a drop-down menu that allows the user to select a team, as follows:

 Data > Data Validataion

 Settings > Validation Criteria > Allow: List